DougBeney/dougie.io/_posts/2018-05-20-fix-ut8-error-in-mysql.md

 ---
-title: Fix the "utf8mb4_unicode_520_ci" error when importing a SQL file
+title: How To Fix the "utf8mb4_unicode_520_ci" Error When Importing a SQL File
 date: 2018-05-20
 icon: database
+category: Answers
 ---

 Migrating a site from one server to the next is usually a pain.
 It's not that it's a difficult task in itself.
 It's just that you'll come across one silly error and end up spending days on it.